 And here’s the kicker: if you use hair straighteners, the heat actually MELTS the silicone into your hair, making it very difficult for moisture to penetrate.

 So there you have it.
-A never-ending cycle which can actually be damaging to your hair and this is why the CG method is so important.
+A never-ending cycle that can actually be damaging to your hair and this is why the CG method is so important.

 The Curly Girl Method encourages you to use hair products without all of these harsh chemicals so that your hair has a chance to shine naturally.

 UK Curly Girl Approved Products To Use Instead Of Shampoos

-So we have established that there, unfortunately, aren’t any 100% Curly Girl approved shampoos which you can buy in the UK.
+So we have established that there, unfortunately, aren’t any 100% Curly Girl approved shampoos that you can buy in the UK.

 Well, the good news is that you have PLENTY of options!

 Since we don’t shampoo on the strict CGM method, we do something else which is called co-washing.

 It is exactly like shampooing, but you replace the shampoo product with a conditioner or a CG approved cleansing product.
 Simple!

 Instead of shampoos, you can use the following UK Curly Girl approved products:

-The reason for this is that if you are using only water-soluble hair products such as silicone and wax free products, then you do not need shampoo (or sulphates) to cleanse to your hair.
+The reason for this is that if you are using only water-soluble hair products such as silicone and wax-free products, then you do not need shampoo (or sulfates) to cleanse your hair.